I am originally from Park Rapids, Minnesota, a small resort town in the lake country of central Minnesota.

 I earned my Ph.
 D. in Mathematics in May of 2000 and then spent five years as an Assistant Professor of Mathematics at Gettysburg College.
 I returned to Carleton in the fall of 2005, as an Assistant Professor of Mathematics, I was promoted to Associate Professor of Mathematics in the fall of 2009, and I was promoted to Professor of Mathematics in the fall of 2015.

-I became Department Chair in July of 2017.
+I was Department Chair from July of 2017 until June of 2020.

 My mathematical interests are in algebra and combinatorics, especially enumerative and algebraic combinatorics.
 My research includes work on pattern-avoiding permutations, a generalization of the Terwilliger algebra of a distance-regular graph or association scheme, the combinatorics of symmetric functions, and the combinatorics of the Legendre-Stirling and Jacobi-Stirling numbers.
 I am also interested in undergraduate problem-solving, undergraduate research, and games and puzzles with mathematical connections.
-In my spare time I enjoy reading, writing, running, baking bread, pizza, cheesecake, cookies, and brownies, and playing games like Dominion and Qwirkle with my family.
+In my spare time I enjoy running, baking bread, pizza, lasagna, cheesecake, cookies, and brownies, reading, writing, and playing games like Dominion, Seven Wonders, and Azul (Stained Glass of Sintra) with my family.